HomeMy WebLinkAboutResolution 2003-004 N.C.S. 01/06/2003Resolution No. 2003-004 N.C.S.

 applicant's ESOP from the federal government.

-3) Projects-who have previously received a total of $25,000 or more in grant funds,
+3) Projects who have previously received a total of $25,000 or more in grant funds,

-ESOP on file with OCJP, are required to submit an annual update of their EEOP
+EEOP on file with OCJP, are required to submit an annual update of their EEOP

 if funds are continued.
 The timeframe for EEOP updates are the same as are